iTwin/itwinjs-core/docs/learning/backend/Workspace.md

 - a Setting may contain the "formula" to find a resource
 - a `WorkspaceContainer` may hold a resource that defines a group of Settings

 This means that there must be some way to initialize the process.
-That should be some external (e.g. outside of WorkspaceContainer) service that supplies the initial Settings values.
+That can either be in the form of [Settings stored inside an iModel](#imodel-settings) and automatically loaded when it opens, or some external (e.g. outside of WorkspaceContainer) service that supplies the initial Settings values.

 ## Settings